They need to be strong and stable

 An amateur beekeeper with only a few colonies will probably have their hives set out singly.
 The appliance manufacturers now supply some good stands at a reasonable price, but they may need raising to a height that will allow you to inspect the colony comfortably.
 A reasonable carpenter will be able to make their own hive stands and this is a good way of using recycled wood.
 A wood preservative should prevent premature rotting and making sure they are not permanently damp will increase their life considerably.

-Concrete paving slabs are the right size for single hives and will aid stability.
+Concrete paving slabs are in standard sizes.
+The 24" x 24" (600 x 600mm) are the right size for single hives and will aid stability.
 They are often available free and a keen eye will soon find them.
-The good thing about them is you can often see what is going on inside a hive by what drops out of it.
+The good thing about them is you can often see what is going on inside a hive by what drops out of it through an Open Mesh Floor.